sarin-wilfred/calculator-service/README.md

 	Import->Maven->Existing Maven Projects

-3. If you want to run application from eclipse Command from eclipse: - springboot:run
+3. If you want to run application from eclipse Command from eclipse: - spring-boot:run
 	Right click the main class (AppConfig), add command line arguments and run as java application.

 	If you want to run from command prompt